Fandango Media: Controversies

 In July 2009, it was revealed that Fandango and other websites, including buy.com and Orbitz, were linked with controversial Web loyalty programs, also known as post-transaction marketers.
 Fandango reportedly gave the third party access to Fandango customers' credit cards.

-In December 2013, Fandango launched a trademark dispute when WWE tried to trademark the name for use by the professional wrestler Fandango (ne Johnny Curtis).
+In December 2013, Fandango launched a trademark dispute when WWE tried to trademark the name for use by the professional wrestler Fandango (né Johnny Curtis).

 In August 2014, the Federal Trade Commission (FTC) approved final orders settling charges against Fandango for misrepresenting to the public the security of their mobile app and for failing to protect the transmission of Fandango customers' sensitive personal information.
 The Fandango mobile app assured consumers, during checkout, that their credit card information was stored and transmitted securely.
 However, the FTC claims against Fandango focused on failures relating to both the implementation and testing of the Secure Sockets Layer (SSL) certificates for 4 years following the mobile app's launch in March 2009.
 According to the FTC, Fandango commissioned security audits in 2011, but the audits were limited in scope and did not review the security of the app's transmission of information.
 The FTC also alleged that Fandango did not implement effective channels for security complaints and instead relied on its general customer service system to handle security vulnerability reporting.

+Rotten Tomatoes has received several criticisms relating to its scoring.
 In October 2015, FiveThirtyEight published a story and podcast calling Fandango's metrics on user ratings into question.
 The investigation noted that the site's method for calculating ratings made it rare for a movie to ever receive an overall rating below three stars.
 The problem seemingly extended from Fandango's habit of rounding ratings up to the nearest half.
 Fandango, in response, noted that this was a glitch it was working to repair.
 Nevertheless, Gizmodo cited the study after Fandango announced the purchase of Rotten Tomatoes amid fears that the purchase would "ruin" the site.
+Other complaints have concerned apparent political bias, with an analysis of Rotten Tomatoes scores seemingly preferencing films which exhibit progressive values and down-rating conservative ones.
+Other criticisms suggest score manipulation for commercial reasons: in 2012, 32 million audience votes suddenly appeared for the Star Wars film 'Revenge of the Sith', in what was called by Screenrant "a clear example of nefarious manipulation".

 In December 2017, Fandango received hundreds of complaints regarding its delivery of Star Wars: The Last Jedi tickets.
 Forbes reported that issues began within hours of advanced sales' becoming available for the new Star Wars film, with customers complaining of long wait times and website glitches.

 Video on demand

-In early 2016, Fandango acquired M-GO, which was re-branded FandangoNOW.
+In early 2016, Fandango acquired M-GO, which was re-branded as FandangoNOW.
 Fandango later purchased Vudu in July 2020.
 FandangoNOW later merged with Vudu on August 3, 2021.
-Fandango chose to retain the "Vudu" name as it was the larger service with a loyal customer base.
+While initially keeping the "Vudu" name as it had the larger user base before the merge, the name was eventually changed to Fandango at Home on February 15, 2024.